 By Philip Hayden, 17th July 2018

-When deciding on a share structure for an Irish company, there are several different types of shares that can be included in the share capital depending on the type of shareholders a company has.
+When deciding on a share structure for an Irish company, there are several different types of share classes that can be included in the share capital depending on the type of shareholders a company has.
 The shares in a company represent the ownership of the business and a different share class can be used to filter profits in a certain way or alter who has power in a company.
 The Companies Act 2014 provides that companies should have a Constitution in place that will govern what a company can do.
 Within this document, a share structure can be outlined to greater accommodate the needs of a company.
 As the Constitution is a set structure it is always highly recommended that a Shareholders Agreement be put in place to regulate the intricacies of how the share capital should function.

 This share type is the most common and typically they form the backbone of the shares in any company.
 As the name would suggest, this share class has ordinary rights and ranks in the middle when it comes to most decisions or dividend in a company.
 Ordinary share capital is generally issued for cash or non-cash equivalents being invested in a business.
 Rights can be taken away or altered where needed when it comes to Ordinary shares and different classes within this type are allowed, for example, A-Ordinary or B-Ordinary shares with different powers.
 Things like voting rights, dividend details or powers within a company can be expressly listed in the Constitution and/or Shareholders Agreement.